Technical-Source/bruh/packages/vite-plugin-bruh/README.md

 render files (`x.html.jsx`) and hydrate files (`x.jsx`, what vite typically handles).

 ## Current Caveats

-Vite currently needs an explicit array of node core modules that it should allow to passthrough its module graph.
-You need to specify them in the `external` option, the defaults are just `["fs", "path", "crypto"]` right now.

 If you want to use `import.meta.url`, vite will currently give a (non URL!) absolute path that is "relative" to your vite `root`.
 The easiest workaround is to just do something like this: